-For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan goes under 78 percent of the purchase amount � but not at the point the loan reaches 22 percent equity.
-(The legal obligation does not cover a number of higher risk mortgages.)
-But if your equity rises to 20% (regardless of the original price of purchase), you have the right to cancel your PMI (for a mortgage loan closed past July 1999).
+For loans closed after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls lower than 78 percent of your purchase amount � but not when the borrower achieves 22 percent equity.
+(Certain "higher risk" mortgage loans are not included.)
+However, you can actually cancel PMI yourself (for loans made after July 1999) when your equity gets to 20 percent, no matter the original purchase price.

-Analyze your statements often.
-Also stay aware of the price that other homes are being sold for in your neighborhood.
-If your mortgage is fewer than five years old, it's likely you haven't paid down much principal � you have paid mostly interest.
+Study your statements often.
+Find out the prices of other homes in your immediate area.
+If your mortgage is under five years old, chances are you haven't greatly reduced principal � it's been mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.